microsoft/pxt-arcade/docs/tutorials/chase-the-pizza-update.md

 Now move your player and try and eat as much pizza as possible before time runs out.

-When you're done, click **Finish** to publish your game so you can share it with friends and family.
+When you're done, click **Done** to publish your game so you can share it with friends and family.